mattssll/books/Clean-Code-in-Python-Second-Edition/book/src/ch03_Traits_of_Clean_Code/README.rst

 keyword only arguments: added in py 3.8 - can only be passed by name, not by position, "*"  is used to separate them from the rest of the args (and "*args if we want to let pass more positional args) we should in 99.9% of the cases use keyword arguments as they have better readability Packing and Unpacking Values: *args, **kwargs - *args is 1d, **kwargs is a dict
+Orthogonality: the ability to combine different parts of the code in different ways (changing one do not affect the other) Two vectors are Orthogonals when they are independent of each other